cegan09/WLED-Weather-Lamp/README.md

 # WLED-Weather-Lamp

+**Warning, project not yet complete.
+Please see the list of items not yet finished**

+Items that still need completion:
+1. Not all weather animations are created yet.
+The common ones are, but there are still enough incomplete that you will see the unknown animation occasionall
+2. Thingiverse Link is not yet public as I am finishing the build guide.
+3. Forecast handling is not yet finished.
+Anything that comes back as "some weather THEN some other weather" throws the unknown animation
+4. There is still a lot of optimization to be done with the nodered flow, though most funstionality works for now

 This project allows you to build a WLED controlled lamp that provides weather visualization for your area.

 Up Front warnings.